sumanachary99/europa-navigation/README.md

 1. Clone the repository:

    git clone https://github.com/your-username/europa_mission.git

    cd europa_mission

-2. Install dependencies (if any).
-This script only uses Python's built-in libraries, so no extra dependencies are needed.
+3. This script only uses Python's built-in libraries, so no extra dependencies are needed.

-3. Run the program:
+4. Run the program:

    python main.py

-4. Input the following values interactively:
+5. Input the following values interactively:

    5 5